Aleksandr Osipov (politician): Governor of Zabaykalsky Krai

 On October 25, 2018 by decree of the President of Russia, Vladimir Putin, Osipov was appointed as the acting Governor of the Zabaykalsky Krai.

 According to the Expert Institute for Social Research, the regular discussion event “Direct Talk”, organized by Alexander Osipov, was recognized as the most effective of the instruments created in the Russian regions for the work of governors to address citizens.

 According to VTsIOM, as of April 2019, Alexander Osipov has the highest electoral rating among all newly appointed and about heads of federal subjects of Russia.
 Its electoral potential is 84%, and more than 75% of the inhabitants of Zabaykalsky Krai are ready to vote for him right now.
 According to these indicators, Aleksander Osipov confidently leads.

 On Unified Voting Day, on September 8, 2019, with a result of 89.61% in the first round of elections of the Governor of the Zabaykalsky Krai, Osipov has won the election as the 4th Governor of Zabaykalsky Krai.
-His term will end in 2024.
+He was reelected to the position in the 2024 Zabaykalsy Krai 2024 election.